ME

 • Validation run

-• Device/emulator verification status and AND-USB-* cases covered
+• Local Android build/install command, device verification status, and AND-USB-* cases covered

 • Remaining blockers or risks